akshitaHere/URL-Shortener-Service/README.md

 First, the entered URL is checked if it is valid using regular expression validation. <br>
 The algorithm uses a combination of a secure hash function (SHA-256) and random characters to generate unique shortened URLs.
 This approach makes it highly unlikely for two different long URLs to produce the same short URL.
 SHA-256 is a secure hashing algorithm, making it challenging for attackers to reverse-engineer the original URL from the short URL.
 The use of random characters in the short URL further reduces the likelihood of collisions.

+# Project Structure

+* app.py: The main Flask application file that defines the routes and handles URL shortening, redirection, and listing.

+* templates: Directory containing HTML templates for the web pages.
+    * index.html: The home page for entering long URLs and displaying shortened URLs.
+    * list_urls.html: The page for listing all original and shortened URLs.

+* static: Directory containing static files such as CSS and Script.js.

+* Instance
+    *urls.db: SQLite database file to store URL mappings.

+* requirements.txt: List of Python packages required for the project.

+* README.md: This README file.